jbucky86/PiRaq_Companion_Installer/README.md

 hold left and right will reboot rpi

-i havent found a way to get it to the size i want by default so if you hold down and use the encodor it will zoom the screen or youll need to plug in a keyboard and use ctrl - to size it. this only needs to be done once chrome will save the size.
+i havent found a way to get it to the size i want by default so if you hold down and use the encodor it will zoom the screen or youll need to plug in a keyboard and use ctrl+(-) to size it. this only needs to be done once chrome will save the size.
+To have all 12 button from one page on the screen at once set it to 80%

 The rest is on you